 The Scarsdale Public Library is dedicated to preserving the rich history of Scarsdale and to making that history accessible to the community.
 With the support of the Scarsdale Historical Society we have digitized the local paper, The Scarsdale Inquirer, from its first issues in 1901 through 1977.
 Most issues after 1977 are available to view on microfilm at the library.
-Please call (914) 722-1300 or email to make an appointment to view microfilm.
-We have also digitized much of our collection of photographs.
-At the library we keep microfilm of virtually all issues of the Scarsdale Inquirer.
-We also keep subject files containing documents related to the history of Scarsdale.
-We hope you enjoy the resources we have made available online.
-Please contact Local History Librarian Dan Glauber with any questions at dglauber@wlsmail.org.
+There are searchable indexes available: 1980-1988, 1989-1999, 2000-2005, 2006-2010, 2011-2015.
+The microfilm reader is available for drop-in use while we are open.
+If you will need extensive help using the reader, call (914) 358-6060 or email dglauber@scarsdalelibrary.org to make an appointment.
+We have also digitized much of our collection of photographs, which are accessible on our local history page.
+We keep subject files containing documents related to the history of Scarsdale which can be accessed by appointment.
+For a list of local history resources available at the library, click here.
+Please contact Local History Librarian Dan Glauber with any questions at dglauber@scarsdalelibrary.org.

 Resources